Language & Creativity (Primary)

 This film deals with topics such as design, community, equality and gender representation, and links to subjects including Citizenship, PSHE Education and Art & Design.

-This film deals with topics such as family, gender representation, crafts and design, and links to subjects including Art & Design.
+This film deals with topics such as storytelling, monsters, folk and fairy tales, and links to subjects including English and Art & Design.

 Biopic of iconic comedy duo Laurel and Hardy as they embark on their comeback tour around Britain.